IIIF/api/source/presentation/4.0/model.md

 ### near
 {: #near}

-This property gives the distance along the cameria's axis of orientation from which objects are visible.
+This property gives the distance along the Cameria's axis of orientation from which objects are visible.
 Objects closer to the camera than the `near` distance cannot be seen.

 The value is a non-negative floating point number, in the coordinate space of the Scene in which the Camera is positioned.
 The value _MUST_ be less than the value for `far` for the same Camera.
 If this property is not specified, then the default value is client-dependent.